 We begin with job type.
 Job type may be the most important factor as it informs the strategy, human resource development plans, activities, and support decisions.
 It seems obvious to point out that the needs of a front-line manufacturing worker assembling tractors will be different than a research scientist in a DNA lab.
 The nature of the job or work generally falls into four categories or segments, including physical, information, creative, and bespoke.
 We discuss each type further in the section on the nature of the system in Chapter 6.

 Finally, the location of the workers can create different challenges and needs.
 For example, workers located in New York City may have very different needs than those in a small town in the Western United States or virtual workers in Europe or Asia.
-While this used to be an issue for a few larger multinational corporations, even some small businesses now have virtual assistants, specialists, and even manufacturing located around the world.
+While this used to be an issue for a few larger multinational corporations, some small businesses now have virtual assistants, specialists, and even manufacturing locations worldwide.
 In addition to job type and demographics, there is the nature of formal relationships with the organization.

 Depending on the type of organization, the workforce stakeholders could be a combination of employees, volunteers, and contractors.
 The needs of every kind of worker vary depending on the situation.
-Employees generally come in a couple of types including salaried, hourly, full- and part-time.
+Employees generally come in a couple of types: salaried, hourly, full- and part-time.
 Collective bargaining organizations and agreements may represent some employees.
-Employees both full- and part-time make up the workforce for most commercial, non-profit, and government organizations.
+Full- and part-time employees make up the workforce for most commercial, non-profit, and government organizations.
 This core group of employees is often supplemented by other types of workers, including contractors.

-Contract workers have become more numerous over the last decade and include a wide variety of situations from delivery truck owner-operators to large contractor firms that supply pseudo-employees to a customer firm.
+Contract workers have become more numerous over the last decade.
+They include a wide variety of situations, from delivery truck owner-operators to large contractor firms that supply pseudo-employees to a customer firm.
 The needs of employees often differ from those of contractors and freelancers.
 Some non-profit organizations use volunteer labor to supplement their workforce.
 Volunteers offer many benefits as well as challenges for leaders.
 Each of these groups has characteristics and needs specific to the group.

 Government organizations can be even more complicated with a mix of employees, political appointees, elected officials, and contractors, each with different needs and expectations.
-The trick is to understand the segments that are specific to your unique situation and use the needs of those segments to inform the design of the organization, systems, policies, etc.
+The trick is to understand the segments specific to your unique situation and use those segments’ needs to inform the organization’s design, systems, policies, etc.

 Suppliers and Partners

-Inputs to the organization are provided from a variety of external organizations from suppliers of materials and components to partners that share both risk and reward.
-Suppliers and partners are more than just raw materials, and parts dropped off on the loading dock: suppliers are often integrated with the workforce.
+Inputs to the organization are provided from a variety of external organizations, from suppliers of materials and components to partners that share both risk and reward.
+Suppliers and partners are more than just raw materials and parts dropped off on the loading dock: suppliers are often integrated with the workforce.
 The more they are integrated into your processes, the more their needs are essential inputs to the design of your operations.
-While their impact varies depending on the situation, supplier, and partner performance influence your organization’s performance.
+While their impact varies depending on the situation, supplier and partner performance influences your organization’s performance.
 In other words, if you squeeze suppliers on price, they won’t have the resources to improve their products and services to help you improve your business.

 Depending on the situation, the segmentation of suppliers is often similar to the customer and workforce segmentation.
 Also, sometimes there are situations where you may want to segment suppliers based on the cost and criticality of their input.
 I don’t spend a lot of time managing my supplier interactions with the office supplies store down the street (nothing against my local office supplier).
-But I do spend a lot of time managing relationships with graphic designers, website providers, etc. Some organizations have developed supplier segments based on the work they are doing and whether it is a core competency or not: in other words, whether it is a critical part of the business vs. a commodity.
-With the customer, workforce, and supplier/partner segments identified, the value-chain stakeholders are now complete.
+But I do spend a lot of time managing relationships with graphic designers, website providers, etc. Some organizations have developed supplier segments based on their work and whether it is a core competency or not: in other words, whether it is a critical part of the business vs. a commodity.
+The value-chain stakeholders are now complete with the customer, workforce, and supplier/partner segments identified.
 The remaining three stakeholder groups are the investors, society, and the natural environment.